stashed/docs/docs/guides/platforms/eks-irsa.md

 ---
-title: EKS | Stash
+title: Using IRSA with Stash on Amazon EKS
-description: Using Stash in Amazon EKS
+description: A guide on how to use EKS IRSA with Stash
 menu:
   docs_{{ .version }}:
     identifier: platforms-eks-irsa